adamliter/psiturk-docker/README.md

 - `2.1.6`
 - `2.1.4`

+It's likely that you'll want to use either the `latest` or `dev` tag.
+The `dev` tag is often quite a bit further along than the latest release on [PyPI][pypi].
+In particular, at the time of writing (2018-07-28), if you want to use a recent version of MySQL for your database, you'll need to use the `dev` tag, since the `latest` tag for the version of psiTurk that is on PyPI uses a very outdated version of SQLAlchemy, which only supports MySQL versions 5.7.x and older.
+If you want to use an 8.x.y version of MySQL, you'll need to use the `dev` tag.

-There is not a tag for `2.1.5` because there is not a version for psiTurk `2.1.5` on [PyPI][pypi].
+Also note that there is not a tag for `2.1.5` because there is not a version for psiTurk `2.1.5` on [PyPI][pypi].
 All other older versions of the `2.x.y` series are not available because they try to install `gnureadline`, which
 [requires installing `libncurses5-dev` via `apt-get`][gnureadline-fail],
 and I'd rather not increase the image size just for some older psiTurk